hamiltron/py-simple-audio/devnotes.md

 * add buffer pointers, etc to debug prints
 * hook into module shutdown to explicitly stop audio playback
 * look into possible handle/memrory leaks upon Win or ALSA errors
-* investigate what happens when less than 1 (and 2) buffers-worth of audio is played
 * check for memory allocation failure and return errors
 * add external links (like pip & buffer protocol) to documentation